maksimGtHb/feedbacks-application/README.md

 # feedbacks-application
 📋 Advantages of app:
-* Runs right from the terminal

 * Pleasant vintage interface style
 * Stores feedback in a structured format
 * Easy implementation for already working platform

+***Sorry for the misuse of classes, a beginner project.